Sean-McInturff/API-Capstone/README.md

 # ArtistX

-ArtistX is a music discovery app that allows you to search for similar artists, read about them and listen to a song of thiers.
+ArtistX is a music discovery app that allows you to search for similar artists, read about them and listen to a song of thiers all on one page.

 ## Live app